 As with its predecessor, the best element of Rise of The Tomb Raider is the game’s optional tombs.
 These are smart, well-crafted puzzles that require just enough thinking without feeling obtuse.
 However like the last game, their status as ‘optional’ feels like a criminal disservice.
 Here again the game is stuck between delivering an immersive and complex experience, and providing a crowd-pleasing Michael-Bay walk-in-a-straight-line simulator in which the only ‘puzzles’ involve explosions.

 If the idea of raiding tombs isn’t something you like the sound of, then surely play a game that isn’t called Tomb Raider?
 Raiding them tombs really is the crux of the experience, and thanks to the care and detail in their design, these areas are the best part of the experience – as they rightly should be.
-Having them marginalised as ‘optional content’ is a worrying statement on how intelligent the developers perceive their audience to be.
+Having them marginalised as ‘optional content’ is perhaps a worrying statement on the perceived intelligence of the game’s audience.

 I did enjoy my time with Rise of the Tomb Raider, but it wasn’t quite the sequel I expected.
 It succeed in providing more of the same, and this is a great formula that provides a variety of elements that all work at least reasonably well.
 There are some new ideas, and some of these are great, but there’s also a missed opportunity for experimentation and expansion.
 Many areas such as the combat and story still lack substance, and the potential for improvement remains.
 Still, at least the awful multiplayer is gone.